debatelab/aacorpus/README.md

 > G Betz, C Voigt and K Richardson: *Critical Thinking for Language Models*, IWCS 2021

 This repository doesn't contain the actual datasets used in the paper, which, however, [can be downloaded here](https://bwsyncandshare.kit.edu/s/97FCrJECJKWxawD).

+The trained models are released via at Hugging Face's [model hub](https://huggingface.co/debatelab).

 ## Pipeline